brmson/yodaqa/data/ml/fbpath/README.md

 	mkdir -p data/ml/fbpath/wq-fbpath
 	cd ../dataset-factoid-webquestions
-	for i in trainmodel val devtest; do scripts/fulldata.py $i ../yodaqa/data/ml/fbpath/wq-fbpath/ main/ d-dump/ d-freebase-rp/
+	for i in trainmodel val devtest; do scripts/fulldata.py $i ../yodaqa/data/ml/fbpath/wq-fbpath/ main/ d-dump/ d-freebase-brp/
 	done

-If you want to update the source features, rerun the questionDump as explained in d-dump/README.md; if entity linking (sets of concepts) has changed since the last dump, you will also need to regen (in order) d-freebase-mids, d-freebase-rp and d-freebase-brp.
+If you want to update the source features, rerun the questionDump as explained in d-dump/README.md; if entity linking (sets of concepts) has changed since the last dump, you will also need to regen (in order) d-freebase-mids, d-freebase-brp and d-freebase-brp.

 ### Branched fbpaths

-If we want to generate dataset which contains branched fbpaths (Which means that it contains relations between two concepts and answer), we can use files from [WebQuestions dataset](https://github.com/brmson/dataset-factoid-webquestions) too, only using d-freebase-brp instead of d-freebase-rp in the command above.
+If we want to generate dataset which contains branched fbpaths (Which means that it contains relations between two concepts and answer), we can use files from [WebQuestions dataset](https://github.com/brmson/dataset-factoid-webquestions) too, using d-freebase-brp in the command above as written.
-The classifier training procedure outlined below stays the same.
+The classifier training procedure outlined below is appropriate.

+To disable branched fbpaths, just replace d-freebase-brp with d-freebase-rp.

 Model
 -----